iamleomoko/iamleomoko/README.md

 ### Hello and thank you for looking at my profile!, I'm Leo Moko 👋

+I'm dedicated to fostering inclusive environments where all thrive, leveraging technology's potential.
+I strive to understand human complexity to better serve.
 <!--
 Founder of Firsteleven Inc., which is currently developing an unique app called Heavy.